-By Angela Borders

 In 1917, foreign LGBT people were barred from legally immigrating to the United States due to their supposed ‘psychopathic personality disorder.’
 Illinois was the only state in the country, since 1961, where homosexuality was not explicitly outlawed.
 New York’s penal code called for the arrest of anyone in public wearing fewer than three items of clothing ‘appropriate’ to their gender.
 And California’s Atascadero State Hospital was compared with a Nazi concentration camp and known as a ‘Dachau for queers’ for performing electroshock and other draconian “therapies” on gays and lesbians.
 One legal expert argues that in the 1960s, ‘The homosexual…was smothered by law.’
 (Wolf).

-At the time of Stone Wall (which was only 49 years ago!)
+At the time of Stone Wall (which was only about 50 years ago!)
 The concept of being “out” as a gay person in the way many LGBTQ people are today was unheard of.
 The scorn and very real threat of injury or even death meant LGBTQ people had to live in constant fear.

 And this fear was very well founded.
 All aspects of life could be affected by being found out to be LGBTQ.